 MOD ARB/7/49

-41 5.3 The provisions governing the priority enjoyed by all other telecommunications are contained in the relevant CCITT Recommendations.
+41 5.3 The provisions governing the priority enjoyed by any other telecommunications are contained in the relevant Recommendations of the ITU.

 Reasons: This proposal is based on CWG/4A2/211.
 Retain this provision, and slightly improve its text.